andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 "Here's to everybody making it.
 Here's to the Durham Dance Mafia!"

 <h4 class="article-subheader">Callback</h4>
-My alarm squawks the next morning and I feel bleary eyed and cranky.
-About halfway through preparing my morning coffee I realize I'm dealing with the effects of our delightful biannual daylight savings tradition that we have all allowed to happen in the Year of Our Lord 2023.
-Hopefully this pot of Little Waves Dinkinesh: Yukro Ethiopian medium roast jitter juice puts a little pep in my step.
+Thankfully I have a day to recover from the PBR and tequila, which is spent in a torpid state of lethargy.
+Or is it a lethargic state of torpor?
+Whichever it is my sofa sure doesn't seem to mind.

-As I'm milling about the apartment I receive an email at 11:22 AM.
-I read the preview and feel a slight lump in my throat.
+As I'm entering a deep, transcendental state of post-breakfast lounging my phone buzzes with an email from Kelsey.
+When I read the preview I feel a slight lump in my throat.

 <div class="text-muted fst-italic mx-3 mb-3">
 Good Morning, Thank you so much for attending the aud...